PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 ## Matching

-Based on the vehicle's planned trajectory, we can project the map’s elements—such as traffic lights—onto the path.
+Based on the vehicle's planned trajectory, we can project the map’s elements:such as traffic lights onto the path.
 This step doesn’t determine the state of the lights but serves to notify the system that a traffic light zone is ahead.

 ---